zanderlewis/dnsmasq-python/README.md

 > [!IMPORTANT]\
 > dnsmasq is not typically used on Windows.
 Consider using WSL for a Linux environment.

+> [!NOTE]\
+> dPIR does not run development servers.
+You must start your development server first.

 ## Table of Contents

 - [Features](#features)